Step-by-Step Guide: Adding Emojis in Notion for Enhanced Visuals

 Method 2: Using Custom Text Replacement Shortcuts

-Notion doesn’t currently offer built-in custom text shortcuts for emoji replacement, but you can take advantage of your operating system’s text replacement features or third-party tools.
+While Notion doesn’t currently offer built-in custom text shortcuts for emoji replacement, you can use your operating system’s text replacement features or third-party tools to achieve similar results.

 - On Desktop/Web version: